Kirkman/Sports-Stats/readme.txt

 * The primary source is Erik Berg's xmlstats service: https://erikberg.com/api

 * I use the "nflgame" Python library by burntsushi to obtain game data.

 * I am scraping other NFL information, such as standings and stadiums, from NFL.com.
 Similarly, I scrape all NHL information from NHL.com.

-Thanks also to rswindell, mcmlxxix, deuce, echicken and many others for their work on Synchronet's Javascript libaries, and for their code examples.
+Thanks also to rswindell, deuce, mcmlxxix, echicken and many others for their work on Synchronet's Javascript libaries, and for their code examples.
 I have borrowed liberally.

 --Kirkman

-BBS door game wiki: http://breakintochat.com/wiki/ Retrocomputing blog: http://breakintochat.com/blog/
+Guardian of Forever BBS: telnet://guardian.synchro.net BBS door game wiki: http://breakintochat.com/wiki/ Retrocomputing blog: http://breakintochat.com/blog/